Gblack-1007/sizeyunsuan/README.md

 # sizeyunsuan
-This is the first project which can create a random second order calculate in your computer
+This is the first project which can create a random multi-order calculate in your computer